Mauricio Vidal

 Mauricio Vidal is a Colombian cinematographer.

+Early life and educaiton

+Mauricio Vidal studied social media at the university in Bogotá.

 Career

-Vidal began his career in cinematography after studying Social Media at the university in Bogotá and working as an editor on a documentary travel show.
+Vidal's first work in film was as an editor on a documentary travel show.
+His influences include cinematographers such as Darius Khondji and Seamus McGarvey.

 He worked as a 2nd unit cinematographer on Narcos Season 1, which was filmed in Colombia.
 Vidal used the Red Epic camera and Zeiss Ultra Prime lenses for the series.
 His role as a camera operator on Tom Clancy's Jack Ryan provided him with experience in managing high-pressure situations and complex logistics.

-Personal life

-Vidal's influences include cinematographers such as Darius Khondji and Seamus McGarvey.
+In 2024–2025 Vidal was DOP for the British-French drama thriller film made by David Cummings and Eric Cummings, Legionario, which was filmed in France and Colombia.
+The film had its world premiere at the Festival Internacional de Cine de Villavicencio CRISOL in Villavicencio, Colombia, on 6 November 2025.